mechanics is the answer to the question of where the Nolan Ryan's

-Pitching mechanics also explains the struggles of hard-throwing, but
+Pitching mechanics also explains the struggles of hard-throwing,

-They were betrayed by their pitching mechanics.
+Mark Prior, who were betrayed by their pitching mechanics.

 All too predictably.